Copyright Compliance with Laws and Acts

 Upon receiving this statement, we will immediately forward it to the copyright owner who submitted the complaint, and we will consider the matter resolved unless we hear otherwise from the copyright owner.
 We will attempt to resolve all disputes within 10 days after receiving the complaint.

-More information: Digital Millennium Copyright Act.
+More information can be accessed through Digital Millennium Copyright Act.

 Information For Copyright Owners